 Broken Base: While the film is by no means hated, there's some disagreement among fans as to whether the feature retains the British charm that made the original shorts so beloved or if it's been too "Americanized" by DreamWorks's influence.

 "Funny Aneurysm" Moment: The morning after the first were-rabbit attack, Constable Mackintosh attributes the incident to arson, then adds "someone arsin' around!"
-This becomes less funny when you realise that the Aardman Animations warehouse burnt down in October 2005, on the day after this film premiered, no less. note Granted, this was caused by an electrical fault rather than arson, but still!
+This becomes less funny when you realise that the Aardman Animations warehouse burnt down in October 2005, on the day after this film premiered, no less. note Thankfully it wasn't arson, just an electrical fault.

 He Really Can Act: Peter Sallis was already a well-respected and seasoned British actor, but this was easily his best performance as Wallace.

 Moral Event Horizon: Victor still keeps trying to kill the Were-Rabbit even though he's aware of his identity as Wallace.
-If anything, discovering the Were-Rabbit is the man who's seemingly stealing his girlfriend away from him makes him even more determined to kill it.
+If anything, discovering the Were-Rabbit is the man who's seemingly stealing his girlfriend (whom he's only marrying for her money) away from him makes him even more determined to kill it.